Kapizany/AI-Language-Tutor/infra/terraform/README.md

 Artifact Registry, and GitHub OIDC identities.
 After that, GitHub Actions owns infrastructure applies and backend releases without static Google credentials.
 Detailed commands are in `.local/GOOGLE_CLOUD_TERRAFORM.md`.

+## Planned Text-to-Speech infrastructure

+The TTS rollout should be managed by Terraform where the Google provider supports it:

+- enable `texttospeech.googleapis.com`;
+- authorize the existing Cloud Run runtime service account with least privilege;
+- expose non-secret provider and default-voice configuration to Cloud Run;
+- keep provider selection configurable, initially `google_standard`;
+- add quota/budget monitoring before enabling broad access.

+Application Default Credentials on Cloud Run must be used instead of creating a downloadable service-account key.
+Audio-cache storage will only be provisioned after its retention, access and deletion policy is defined.